Armand Sağ

 Academic background

 Drs.
 Armand Sag was born in the year 1984 in the Dutch city Utrecht.
-In 2004, while attending the University of Utrecht, he finished his Teacher college: History and State Apparatus propaedeutics 'with great honor'.
-In 2008 he graduated from the University of Utrecht with a bachelor History 'with honor' and a minor Turkology 'with highest honor'.
+In 2004, while attending the University of Utrecht, he finished his Teacher College: History and State Apparatus propaedeutics 'with great honor'.
+He graduated from Utrecht University with a bachelor History 'with honor' and a minor Turkology 'with highest honor' in 2008.
 His bachelor thesis was about the Janissaries in the Ottoman Empire from 1425 until 1550.
-In 2009 he received his master's degree in International Relations with the international 'upper class'-grade average at the University of Utrecht.
-His master thesis dealt with the emerging international relations between the Netherlands and Turkey' from 1612 onwards, thus making his specialization Turkish History.
-He is currently earning his Ph.D. in the field of the Balkans (1908-1923), more specifically the Balkan Wars of 1911-1913.
+He received his master's degree in International Relations with the international 'upper class'-grade average at Utrecht University in 2009.
+His master thesis dealt with the emerging international relations between the Netherlands and Turkey from 1612 onwards, thus making his specialization Turkish History.

 Career in science